wenqvip/soft3d/README.md

 # soft3d
-a soft rendering project with multi-thread, realtime lighting, fbx-loading.
-Just For Fun !
+A soft rendering program.
+Just For Fun!